cakephp/docs/en/development/errors.rst

 ===============================

 Error configuration is done in your application's **config/app.php** file.
-By default CakePHP uses ``Cake\Error\ErrorHandler`` to handle both PHP errors and exceptions by default.
+By default CakePHP uses ``Cake\Error\ErrorTrap`` and ``Cake\Error\ExceptionTrap`` to handle both PHP errors and exceptions respectively.
 The error configuration allows you to customize error handling for your application.
 The following options are supported:

 * ``errorLevel`` - int - The level of errors you are interested in capturing.
   Use the built-in PHP error constants, and bitmasks to select the level of